ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 Version 1 only comes with NiFi.
 - On the Hortonworks HDF downloads page, version 1 is available.

-Version 2 comes with NiFi, Kafka, Storm and Zookeeper
+Version 2 comes with Ambari, Ranger, NiFi, Kafka, Storm and Zookeeper
 - This version is available in Hortonworks Documentation

 There are 2 ways to install the NiFi Service by local machine, Hortonworks